MicrosoftDocs/win32/desktop-src/tablet/ianalysisregion-excluderegion.md

 ---
-Description: 'Restricts the area of the IAnalysisRegion to the portion of its area that does not intersect the specified IAnalysisRegion.' ms.assetid: '7a11d2a8-c2ca-4088-b932-8a6c3e789b7f'
+Description: Restricts the area of the IAnalysisRegion to the portion of its area that does not intersect the specified IAnalysisRegion. ms.assetid: 7a11d2a8-c2ca-4088-b932-8a6c3e789b7f
-title: 'IAnalysisRegion::ExcludeRegion method'
+title: IAnalysisRegionExcludeRegion method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IAnalysisRegion::ExcludeRegion method